Lower Limb Prosthesis in Phoenix

 Lower limb prostheses are either exoskeletal or endoskeletal:

-Most lower limb prosthetics tend to be endoskeletal for flexibility.
+Most lower limb prostheses tend to be endoskeletal for flexibility.

-Lower limb prosthetics typically consist of the following components:
+Lower limb prostheses typically consist of the following components:

 - Socket